zebrajr/HomeLab/curiosity/rsync/README.md

 # HomeLab
 Scripts used for starting my HomeLab stuff, either from scratch or moving between machines.

 ### Situation

 ### Task
+- Make a copy of every *-sample without "-sample"
+  - eg: authorized_keys-sample = authorized_keys
+- Edit the values in those files

 ### Result